Got a Problem With Your U District Basement, Foundation or Concrete?

 So if your house near UW is showing some symptoms of having one of these problems, you should make a short call and talk about it.

-During our phone call, we can discuss your situation, maybe give you a little advice and then set up an appointment to come out and inspect your property.
+During a brief phone call, you can discuss your situation, maybe hear you a little advice and then set up an appointment to come out and inspect your property.
 After the inspection, they will be able to give you a plan on how to get it fixed.

 Do I Need a Professional Inspection?